fufexan/ip_project/README.md

 # don't print page numbers when converting to pdf with pandoc
 header-includes:
 - \pagenumbering{gobble}
+# Similar to Times New Roman
+mainfont: LibertinusSerif-Regular.otf
 ---

 # Internet Protocols project

 The project consists of two parts, a client and a server.

+A special client connects to the server over TCP using an IPv4 address, and sends commands to it.
+The server interprets the commands and calls the client.
+The client in turn sends a HTTP request to a given Fully Qualified Domain Name (FQDN) and returns the response to the server, which will send it back to the client, and also save the HTTP content to a file.

 ## Client